jonathanbossenger/enterprise-block-editor/Module 13 Roadmap and Case Studies/02-Community-Contribution.md

 ### Finding Issues to Work On

+Depending on where you would like to contribute, you can find issues to work on in the Gutenberg repository's [GitHub issue tracking system](https://github.com/WordPress/gutenberg/issues).

+At the top of that page, pinned issues highlight important discussions or tasks that need attention.
+Currently, an issue tracking for for [Phase 3 of the Gutenberg project is pinned](https://github.com/WordPress/gutenberg/issues/61162), which is focused on collaborative editing and real-time collaboration features.

-The Gutenberg team uses GitHub's issue tracking system to organize work.
-For new contributors, the project maintains a list of "good first issues" specifically designed to help you get familiar with the codebase and contribution process[14].
+For new contributors, the project maintains a list of ["good first issues"](https://github.com/WordPress/gutenberg/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22Good%20First%20Issue%22) specifically designed to help you get familiar with the codebase and contribution process[14].

 When examining issues, pay attention to GitHub labels which categorize issues by: